 - BREASTSTROKE CATCH: Participants in this session will learn drills to encourage them to keep their hands and elbows high on the water throughout the catch phase in breaststroke, thereby minimizing resistance and maintaining speed.

 SEPTEMBER 13: KICKING FOR ALL FOUR STROKES

 The kick is an important part of maintaining consistent speed and balance through every stroke.
 Strong kicks can propel your swimmer forward, but if done inefficiently, the legs can create also create a lot of drag.
 Kicking adds to a swimmer’s speed and improves the body position for a more connected stroke.
-Your Elite Clinicians will break down the kicking technique as well as timing for each stroke.
+Cierra Runge will break down the kicking technique as well as timing for each stroke.

 - FREESTYLE KICK: The freestyle kick is more complex than you may think.
 Having the proper angle in the knee and in the ankle through each part of the kick can help a swimmer to create more power without expending more energy.
 The timing of the kick is also important so that swimmers can swim with their whole body working together and connected.

 - BACKSTROKE KICK: Have you ever noticed how many swimmers’ knees break the surface when they kick in backstroke?
 This means that the swimmer is kicking with their knees which is less efficient than kicking from their hip.
 Maintaining maximum propulsion and proper kicking technique will greatly improve your swimmer’s backstroke.